-The fuel selector is located on the left side of the front power panel.
-Flip the switch up to select gasoline as a fuel source.
+The start switch is located on the top center of the front power panel next to the START button.
+Press the switch up to the ON position to allow the generator to start.

-2. Turn gas valve to FUEL ON
+2. Turn gas valve ON

 The gas valve is located the left hand side of the panel.
-Rotate the valve counter-clockwise to the FUEL ON (RUN) position to turn on the gasoline supply.
+Rotate the valve clockwise to the FUEL ON (RUN) position to turn on the gasoline supply.

-3. Flip main breaker OFF
+3. Shut main breaker OFF

-The main breaker is located on the top right of the front power panel.
-Flip the breaker down to prevent an accidental load when starting the generator.
+The breaker is located on the top right of the front power panel.
+Flip the breaker down to prevent accidental load when starting the generator.